dulvui/simondalvai.org/src/content/blog/godot-neovim/index.md

 vim.keymap.set('n', '<leader>BF', ':GodotFindBreakpoints<CR>')
 ```

-So I created the custom command **GodotBreakpoint**.
-It simply adds the String breakpoint below the line the cursor is on, indented correctly
+**GodotBreakpoint**  adds the "breakpoint" String below the line the cursor is on, indented correctly.
-(that might be caused by other some plugin/config).
-The second command is**GodotDeleteBreakpoints**, that deletes all breakpoints lines in the current buffer.
+**GodotDeleteBreakpoints** deletes all breakpoints lines in the current buffer.
-And the last command **GodotFindBreakpoints** finds all breakpoints in the
+**GodotFindBreakpoints** finds all breakpoints in the current project.

+Now its possible to write, delete and search breakpoints within Neovim with simple keymaps.

 Finally you need to enable also **Debug with External Editor** under the Script view.
+If this flag is not set, the internal editor will open while debugging.

 <img class="blog-image-wide" src="debug-external-editor.webp" alt="Screenshot of the settings to be enabled for Debug with External Editor">

 ## Godot documentation
-You can read documentation for a function with **Shift + k**, while the Neovim cursor is on a function in normal mode.
+You can read documentation for a function with **Shift + k**, while the cursor is on a function.
 If you want to read or search **Godot's full offline** documentation, you can still do that in the Editor with the **Search Help** button.
-This will open the documentation in Godot's built-in text Editor.
+This will open the documentation in Godot's built-in editor.
 I don't know if it's even possible to open also this files in Neovim, but for me this is totally fine.

 ## Full Neovim configuration
 Here you can find the **full init.lua** file, ready to be hacked and extended.
-You can find my full Neovim configuration in my dofiles repo on [Codeberg](https://codeberg.org/dulvui/dotfiles) and [Github](https://github.com/dulvui/dotfiles).
+You can find my personal full Neovim configuration in my dofiles repo on [Codeberg](https://codeberg.org/dulvui/dotfiles) and [Github](https://github.com/dulvui/dotfiles).
-This contains some more plugins, colorschemes and configurations.
+This contains some more plugins, color schemes and configurations.
 ```lua
 -- ----------------------
 -- vim-plug plugin-manager